Treeapp has 2 different offerings, one for businesses and one for users.

 To plant your first tree, you must go on the App Store / Play Store and download Treeapp.
+The app is only available in the UK and Ireland.
 Once you finished onboarding you will arrive on a map of the world, where you can choose where your tree is planted.
 Your first tree will be planted in Madagascar, as it is our core area of focus for reforestation.
-So you must click on the pin that says “Madagascar” and then click on “Plant here” to plant your first tree!
+So you must click on the pin that says “Madagascar” and then click on “Plant here” to plant your first tree.

 The planting of trees is sponsored by the companies featured in our mobile app.
 Not only can you discover their sustainable products & services, they will also plant a tree for you as a thank you.